• Written By Praveen Sahu

 3. Weakens plants and increases infestation by pests.

 4. Acid rain damages the aerial parts and also acidifies the soils.
-It leads to the production of free radicals, thus, decreasing photosynthesis and productivity.
+It leads to the production of radicals, thus, decreasing photosynthesis and productivity.

 On Humans